bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 - how many STR variants are novel relative to the hg38 reference (ie. different motif or locus)?
 - can we predict which loci are more likely to be mutated based on their sequence and reference context?

-*NOTE*: STRs are traditionally defined as repeats with motifs between 1 to 6bp long.
-For this truth set we exclude 1bp (homopolymer) repeats since they are uniquely error-prone, but include motifs longer than 6bp since there's no reason to exclude them other than historical definitions.
+*NOTE*: STRs are traditionally defined as repeating motifs that are between 1 to 6bp long.
+For this truth set we exclude 1bp (homopolymer) repeats since they are uniquely error-prone, but include motifs longer than 6bp so that users of the truth set can choose whether to exclude them or not.

 ---